 - i.
-Firstly, the Government's current funding baseline calculation for local authorities' core grants (the four block model) already takes account of ability to raise council tax.
-Using CSP to allocate core grants therefore counts council tax twice in the formula.
-Then, the Government's initial and supplementary allocations of the Improved Better Care Fund also make assumptions about local authorities' ability and willingness to raise council tax through the Adult Social Care precept and thereby counts council tax a third time.
-This flawed methodology continues to militate against residents in areas like Surrey, where grant support has been historically low and council tax has had to fund a higher proportion of local services' costs. - ii.
+Firstly, the Government's current funding baseline calculation for local authorities' core grants (the four block model) already takes account of ability to raise Council Tax.
+Using CSP to allocate core grants therefore counts Council Tax twice in the formula.
+Then, the Government's initial and supplementary allocations of the Improved Better Care Fund also make assumptions about local authorities' ability and willingness to raise Council Tax through the Adult Social Care precept and thereby counts Council Tax a third time.
+This flawed methodology continues to militate against residents in areas like Surrey, where grant support has been historically low and Council Tax has had to fund a higher proportion of local services' costs. - ii.
 Over the years, the Government has 'rolled in' grants it had allocated separately in previous years to local authorities' core funding.
 As the Government has made significant cuts to its core funding, it has concomitantly reduced the funding of those grants rolled in.
 For Surrey County Council, the largest example is the Learning Disabilities and Health Reform Grant (LDHRG) which was rolled in from 2014/15 at £69m, representing the council's need to spend on this responsibility.
 For 2018/19, the Government's assessment of LDHRG spending need for the council is £73m, but the rolled in grant, reduced in proportion to Government core funding is around £33m.
 This leaves a £40m funding gap this year. - iii.
 The CSP methodology relates to the resourcing available to an authority and does not reflect the demands for services nor any variation in the relative costs to deliver services in an area.
-For example the average house prices in Surrey are second only to London and are over 40% higher than the South East and 90% higher than the average for England.
-This makes it much more expensive for service providers to sustain their businesses in Surrey and is reflected in the prices the council has to pay.

-iv.
-The methodology results in a continuing significant shift for all authorities from central Government funding to locally raised funding (specifically council tax) from 50% of core funding coming from council tax in 2015/16 to 62% in 2019/20 at a national level.
-However, as Surrey starts with a relatively high proportion of funding coming from council tax (due to historic lack of Government support), the rate of shift from Government funding to council tax is disproportionately greater for Surrey (72% in 2015/16 to 87% in 2019/20).
+For example the average house prices in Surrey are second only to London and are over 40% higher than the South East and 90% higher than the average for iv.
+The methodology results in a continuing significant shift for all authorities from central Government funding to locally raised funding (specifically Council Tax) from 50% of core funding coming from Council Tax in 2015/16 to 62% in 2019/20 at a national level.
+However, as Surrey starts with a relatively high proportion of funding coming from Council Tax (due to historic lack of Government support), the rate of shift from Government funding to Council Tax is disproportionately greater for Surrey (72% in 2015/16 to 87% in 2019/20).